 Mochi is a Japanese rice cake made from short-grain glutinous rice called mochigome.
-Though it is eaten all year round, mochi is particularly popular during the Japanese New Year since it is considered to be the traditional food for the day.
-Mochi also has a reputation of being dangerous, particularly for elders and kids.
+Though it is eaten all year round, it is particularly popular during the Japanese New Year since it is considered to be the traditional food for the day.
+It also has a reputation for being dangerous, particularly for elders and kids.

-Mochi has been a popular dish among Japanese ever since it was created.
+This has been a popular dish among the Japanese ever since it was created.
 In fact, during the Heian period (A.D.
 794 to A.D.
-1192), mochi was actually considered “food for the gods” and was used in religious offerings.
-The Samurai found the food easy to take along on their journeys, while the rice farmers discovered that mochi was ideal to increase their stamina.
+1192), it was actually considered “food for the gods” and was used in religious offerings.
+The Samurai found the food easy to take along on their journeys, while the rice farmers discovered that it was ideal for increasing their stamina.

 Since mochi is made with glutinous rice, sugar, water, and cornstarch, it is one of the few foods that is packed with protein, but free from cholesterol and gluten.
-The steaming of the rice and its subsequent pounding is what makes mochi gluten-free.
-One serving of mochi (roughly 1.5 ounces) provides 24 grams of carbs and 2 grams of protein.
+The steaming of the rice and its subsequent pounding is what makes the product gluten-free.
+One serving (roughly 1.5 ounces) provides 24 grams of carbs and 2 grams of protein.

 Given these health benefits, you might find it difficult to believe that mochi is actually seen as a dangerous food by some people.
 The danger does not lie in the ingredients themselves, but comes from the texture of the dish, which tends to be sticky.